Extremal functions for Morrey's inequality in convex domains: Properties of extremals

 for each $a\in \R$.
 Moreover, any extremal is of the form \eqref{TalentiLoc} for some $a\in \R$; in particular, any ball has a one dimensional collection of extremal functions.
 The corresponding optimal constant in \eqref{SecondMorrey} is

 \end{ex}

 We can use the extremals for balls \eqref{TalentiLoc} to study the behavior of general extremals near the points which maximize their absolute values.
 Note in particular, that the family of extremals \eqref{TalentiLoc} are H\"{o}lder continuous with exponent $\frac{p-n}{p-1}\in (0,1]$, which is a slight improvement of the exponent $\frac{p-n}{p}$ one has from the Sobolev embedding $W^{1,p}_0(\Omega)\subset C^{1-\frac{n}{p}}(\overline{\Omega})$.
-We will first argue that each extremal has exactly this type of continuity at their maximizing or minimizing points.
+We will first argue that solutions of \eqref{pGroundStateMeasure}, and in particular extremals, have exactly this type of continuity at their maximizing or minimizing points.